aframevr/aframe-site/src/docs/components/geometry.md

 order: 4
 ---

-The geometry component defines the shape and size of an entity.
+The `geometry` component defines the shape and size of an entity.
 The general geometry is defined by the `primitive` property.
-"Geoemtric primitives", in computer graphics, simply means an extremely basic shape.
+"Geometric primitives", in computer graphics, simply means an extremely basic shape.
 With the primitive defined, additional properties are used to further define the geometry.
-A material component is usually defined alongside the geometry component.
+A `material` component is usually defined alongside the `geometry` component.

-We will go through the basic primitives and their respective properties one-by-one.
+We will go through the basic primitives and their respective properties one by one.

 | Property  | Description                                                                          | Default Value |
 |-----------|--------------------------------------------------------------------------------------|---------------|